malmriv/malmriv.github.io/_posts/2025-10-17-integration-suite-explorer.md

   - streamlit
 ---

 When you work with SAP Integration Suite, you quickly realize that the hard part isn’t always building new interfaces.
 It’s understanding what’s already there.
-Over time, integration packages pile up, and nobody really knows what connects to what, which adapters are in use, or where those HTTP calls actually point to.
+Over time, integration packages pile up, documentation gets stale, and nobody really knows the real, up-to-date state of the integration landscape.

-I wanted a way to explore an existing landscape quickly, to generate a simple "as-is" report without manually opening each IFlow.
+I wanted a way to explore an existing landscape quickly, to generate a simple "as-is" report without manually opening each IFlow, which is a tedious, repetitive task.
 That’s how this little tool came to exist.

 ![Screenshot](https://raw.githubusercontent.com/malmriv/malmriv.github.io/refs/heads/master/images/integration-suite-explorer-demo.png?raw=true)